docnetwork/infra-katas/README.md

 # infra-katas
-Short, focused exercises that helps you learn to manage infrastructure through code at Docnetwork
+Short, focused exercises that helps you learn to manage infrastructure through code at Docnetwork (or elsewhere)

 ## Purpose